Tomb of King David and Mount Zion

 Over the tomb of King David, on the roof, in the early 1950s, even an impromptu reception room for the President of the State of Israel was arranged, the inscription about this remains to this day, even though in the past two decades the entire complex, including the tomb of David and the room of the Last Supper, restored outside and inside, in preparation for the visits of popes from the Vatican.

-Definitely, visiting the grave of King David before 1967 was unsafe and not entirely legal from the point of view of international law.
+Visiting the grave of King David before 1967 was unsafe and not entirely legal from the point of view of international law.
 Definitely - for the majority of Jews, it was at this time that the cult of the tomb of King David was created, as a saint, as the holiest at that time, a Jewish place in Jerusalem.

 Verification of the authenticity of David's grave?

 Yes.
-But there were no attempts to conduct real excavations - maybe they were afraid that they would not find anything, maybe they were afraid that they would find the wrong thing, maybe they just followed the religious ban on opening Jewish graves and did not want to disturb the peace of the Jewish king, prophet, and psalmist!
+But there were no attempts to conduct real excavations - maybe they were afraid that they would not find anything, maybe they were afraid that they would find the wrong thing, or maybe they just followed the religious ban on opening Jewish graves and did not want to disturb the peace of the Jewish king, prophet, and psalmist!

 Mount Zion and King David Tomb Today